-Then we hoped to make what can be quite a difficult issue for some couples, namely - low desire for sex ,- accessible by taking a relatively light hearted look at how this might be addressed.
-For some couples different levels of sexual desire can cause anxiety and distress.
-There are lots of different reasons for this and it can be experienced by both men and women.
-In future blogs we will look at the bigger picture as this is an area of work that Michaela, who works as a psychosexual therapist as well as a couple counsellor, has particular expertise in.
-However, in this post we focus on women who are in a long term relationship and struggling to find the physical energy and mental space to enjoy sex.
+A post looking at one of the issues covered in Physcosexual Therapy (sex therapy) explored what can be quite a difficult issue for some couples, namely - low desire for sex .We hoped to make it accessible by taking a relatively light- hearted look at how this might be addressed.
+This is an area of work that Michaela, who works as a psychosexual therapist as well as a couple counsellor, has particular expertise in.

 To read the articles please scroll up to the sidebar on this page and you'll see where to click onto the post.